Technical-Debt-Large-Scale/smsatd2/README.md

 # Replication kit to SMS

 The replication kit is essential to reproduce all steps in a Systematic Mapping Study.
+Here, we describe the data and scripts used in a systematic mapping study (SMS) related to Architectural Technical Debt (ATD).
+The study involves creating a replication kit, a dataset, using scripts to analyze the data, and generating figures and tables.
+The SMS process involves five main phases: defining research questions, conducting a search process, selecting relevant studies, extracting data, and analyzing the data.
+The study aims to classify ATD types, measure ATD, monitor ATD, identify tools and methods to identify ATD, and calculate the cost of ATD items.
+The analysis involves generating various results related to publications, research types, ATD types, measurement, monitoring, tools, methods, and the cost of ATD items.
+A WordCloud of methods is also generated to visualize the results.

 # Dataset